cloudfoundry/routing-release/README.md

 	```
 	Substitute your workstation IP and a port of your choosing for `HOST:PORT` (e.g. 10.80.130.159:3333)

 2. Using an API call, map an external port on the router to the host and port `tcp-sample-listener` is listening on.
-By default, the API server listens on port 9999.
+We would be POSTing to routing_api (listening on 10.24.0.134:3000 by default)

 	```
-	$ curl 10.244.8.2:9999/v0/external_ports -X POST -d '[{"external_port":60000, "backends": [{"ip": "HOST", "port":"PORT"}]}]'
+	$ curl 10.24.0.134:3000/routing/v1/tcp_routes/create -X POST -d '[{"route":{"router_group_guid": "tcp-default", "port": 60000}, "backend_ip": "HOST", "backend_port": PORT}]'
 	```
 	Substitute the same workstation IP and a port you used in step #1 for `ip` and `port` (e.g. 10.80.130.159 and 3333).